Iceland–Turkey relations: Modern times

 In 1930, Turkey and Iceland made their first significant contact.
 On May 31 of that year, Turkey and Denmark signed a trade agreement.
 Iceland informed Turkey of its wish to develop trade links through the Danish ambassador during this arrangement.
 The Turkish Ministry of Foreign Affairs requested that the head of the trade mission draft a project for a trade and navigation agreement with Iceland in response to this request.
 The Ministry of Foreign Affairs then drafted a report on the subject, which was delivered to the Ministry of Economics.
 Commercial dealings with Iceland were found suitable, according to the study.

-Iceland, as one of the founding members of NATO, initially objected to acceptance of Turkey and Greece to NATO as they wanted NATO forces to concentrate their strength on the defense of Western Europe and felt that extending the pact to East would weaken it.
-Instead, they proposed creating a separate command for Turkey and Greece, while holding them accountable to the NATO, or assigning Greece to the Eisenhower Command's Southern Command in Naples, and Turkey both to the Eisenhower commands and Middle East commands.
-Eventually, the Icelandic parliament agreed the joining of Turkey and Greece to NATO in 1952, at the request of the United States.

 On June 28, 1955, the ambassadors of Turkey and Iceland signed an agreement in Paris on the mutual removal of visas.
 Citizens of Turkey and Iceland would be free to stay in the other nation for up to three months without a visa under this agreement, which took effect on July 1, 1955.
 Visa restrictions came back after Iceland became a member state of the Schengen Area since 2001.

 A small diplomatic incident occurred when the Turkish national football team tried to pass Iceland's Keflavík International Airport for a UEFA Euro 2020 qualifying match against Iceland.
 The airport police kept them waiting for three hours at passport control and subjected their personal belongings to an invasive search.
 Turkish Foreign Minister Mevlüt Çavuşoğlu called the team's treatment "unacceptable in terms of diplomatic and humanitarian practice".